PharoJS/PharoJsDoc/FAQs/Tests.md

 By default, the app instance is created on the Pharo side, and talks remotely to JS objects (e.g. `window` and `document`).

-You can however for PharoJS to run your code on JS side.
+You can however choose for PharoJS to run your code on the JS side.
 Simply make your test class use trait `PjTAppRunsInJS`.
 So, your test class definition would become:

 ```Smalltalk
 PjWebAppTestCase subclass: #MyTest